Table of Contents

 Drawbacks of public key encryption

-There are a few drawbacks of public key encryption to consider.
+There are however a few drawbacks of public key encryption to consider.

 Longer time to compute